 2017 — NIMHD hosted the workshop Addressing Health Disparities through the Utilization of Health Information Technology, on May 11 and 12 to facilitate discussion around how technology can be better leveraged in a way that is beneficial to all populations.
 NIMHD also hosted the workshop Structural Racism/Discrimination: Impact on Minority Health and Health Disparities, on May 22 and 23.
 The goal of this workshop was to identify and understand how to systematically incorporate the construct of structural racism/discrimination into minority health and health disparities.

 2018 — The NIMHD Scientific Advancement Plan was established to improve health equity by advancing the science of minority health and health disparities.
-The Scientific Advancement Plan outlines NIMHD's approach to champion the fields of minority health and health disparities research to both contribute to and benefit from these advances in the interest of health disparity populations and to foster the next generation of researchers to lead discoveries that will promote health equity.
+The Scientific Advancement Plan outlines NIMHD's approach to champion the fields of minority health and health disparities research to both contribute to and benefit from these advances in the interest of population experiencing health disparities and to foster the next generation of researchers to lead discoveries that will promote health equity.

 2018 — NIMHD establishes three research areas within the Intramural Research Program: Population and Community Sciences, Social and Behavioral Sciences and Genomic Sciences.
-The IRP research agenda addresses a wide array of health problems that disproportionately affect health disparity populations.
+The IRP research agenda addresses a wide array of health problems that disproportionately affect population experiencing health disparities.
 Current efforts focus on three disease areas that have significant health disparities: cardiovascular diseases, diabetes, and cancer.

 2018 — NIMHD re-launched their Director’s Seminar Series to stimulate dialogue on scientific issues affecting minority health and health disparities science.
 The forum highlights novel research discoveries by prominent researchers who are advancing the science of minority health and health disparities.